B-A-IntelliBots/AI-optimized-LQR-Lyapunov-Control-System/README.md

 + #### Clone the repository:
   `$ git clone https://github.com/B-A-IntelliBots/AI-optimized-LQR-Lyapunov-Control-System.git`
-+ set the src file inside your workspace, then run "catkin_make"
++ set the DDWMR package inside your workspace, install rosserial-noetic-devel inside your workspace that is responsible for serial communication then run "catkin_make"
 + make sure that the arduino is connected to your raspberry pi, then run the rosserial_node to establish the connection
 + run the command "roslaunch DDWMR start.launch"
 ## 📊 Results & Benchmarks